The top places to see, eat, drink, shop, and stay in Cartagena!

 Cra.
 10 #ESQUINA, Cartagena, Provincia de Cartagena, Bolívar, Colombia

-The nightlife in Cartagena is especially exciting due to the lively salsa that takes over many a dance floor in Colombia.
+The nightlife in this seaside city is especially exciting due to the lively salsa that takes over many a dance floor in Colombia.
 And Cafe Havana is no exception, praised for their delicious Cuban cocktails and live music and salsa, there is never a dull moment at this place!

 Camellon de Los Martires Carrera 28 B # 25-110, Cartagena, Provincia de Cartagena, Bolívar, Colombia